Estate Planning: Don’t Let the Summer Slowdown Slow You Down!

 - “I’m all set with my planning, but my parents are aging – am I suppose to be planning for them too?”
 This type of planning falls into the category of Elder Law.
 Traditionally, Elder Law is a practice that crosses disciplinary boundaries.
 For example, an elder law attorney may have experience with estate planning, health care law, landlord/tenant law, real estate law, and personal injury.
 By focusing on a client population instead of an abstract discipline, elder law attorneys gain skills and experience in the challenges that face this population and how best to assist clients who are similarly situated.
-With these unique skills, an elder law attorney can provide superior service to seniors and their families – and we have our very own Elder Law attorney Kate Graham.
+With these unique skills, an elder law attorney can provide superior service to seniors and their families.

 If any of the above questions have crossed your mind, contact FMJ’s Trusts & Estates group at firstname.lastname@example.org or see below for direct email addresses for the individual Trusts & Estates attorneys.